garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/chart.js/CONTRIBUTING.md

 Guidlines for reporting bugs:

- - Check the Request search to see if it has already been reported
+ - Check the ScheduleEvent search to see if it has already been reported
  - Isolate the problem to a simple test case
  - Provide a demonstration of the problem on [JS Bin](http://jsbin.com) or similar